 - 5G Authentication Initiation Answer (5G-AIA):

-This message sent from AUSF to SEAF is described in clause 6.1.3 of the present specification.
+This message sent from the AUSF to the SEAF is described in subclause 6.1.3 of the present document.
 This message contains the first authentication message sent by the AUSF.
 The content of this message is hence dependent on the authentication method selected by the AUSF.

 Messages relating to EAP-AKA':